ds5678/ModComponent/docs/Scenes.md

-The following is a list of all scenes, that can be used to configure [[Gear Spawns]].
+The following is a list of all scenes (as of 1.94), that can be used to configure [Gear Spawns](Gear-Spawns.md).

 | ID | In-Game Location | Region |
 | ------ | :--------------:| :-----: |